CFDM bursaries: general information and application guidelines

 Application requirements

-• Explanation of how this activity will benefit the applicant’s research submitted on a separate page or included in the cover letter (workshop or other training applicants);
+- Explanation of how the proposed activity will benefit the applicant’s research submitted on a separate page or included in the cover letter (workshop or other training applicants);

-• The cover letter and the abstract (conference applicants) or the explanation (workshop or other training applicants) in a single pdf file must be attached on the application form page;
+- The cover letter and the abstract (conference applicants) or the explanation (workshop or other training applicants) in a single pdf file must be attached on the application form web page;

-• A letter of reference from the applicant’s supervisor should be sent separately and should include comments on the involvement of the applicant in the research described in the application as well as the applicant’s potential as a future research professional.
-The letter should be submitted electronically before the application deadline to Dr. Zygmunt J. Jakubek, Chair of CFDM at the following e-mail address: Zygmunt.Jakubek@nrc.ca.
+- A letter of reference from the applicant’s supervisor not exceeding a length of one page should be sent separately and should include comments on the involvement of the applicant in the research described in the application as well as the applicant’s potential as a future research professional.
+The letter should be submitted electronically before the application deadline to Dr. Zygmunt J. Jakubek, Chair of CFDM at the following e-mail address: Zygmunt.Jakubek@nrc-cnrc.gc.ca.

 Evaluation criteria